shunliang233/alignment/README.md

 # Auto Iteration by Python Script
-This package mainly submit condor reconstruction jobs and do millepede iteratively.
+This package mainly submits HTCondor reconstruction jobs and does millepede alignment iteratively.

-The `auto_iter.py` script can do iteration automatically if run as a daemon like:
+The `auto_iter.py` script can do iteration automatically if run as a daemon, like:
 ```bash
 nohup python3 auto_iter.py -y 2023 -r 011705 -f 450-500 -i 10 &>>auto_iter.log &
 ```

-The script will find the specified raw files in `/eos/experiment/faser/raw/` and repeat the iteration for `10` times as specified by `-i` operation.
+The script will find the specified raw files in `/eos/experiment/faser/raw/` and repeat the iteration 10` times as specified by the `-i` operation.

 > Suggestion from Chi Wang: `nohup` is an unsatisfactory solution on `lxplus`.
 An alternative solution is organizing the jobs collectively using HTCondor DAGMan, as is the present solution for FASER prompt-reco and MC production.
 (See, for example, repository at https://gitlab.cern.ch/faser/offline/mcp)